google-deepmind/mujoco/doc/programming/modeledit.rst

     :ref:`mjSpec`.
  2. Edit the mutable :ref:`mjSpec` datastructure adding, changing and removing elements.
  3. Compile the :ref:`mjSpec` at any point, obtaining an updated :ref:`mjModel` instance.
-After compilation, the :ref:`mjSpec` remains editable, so steps 2 and 3 are interchangable.
+After compilation, the :ref:`mjSpec` remains editable, so steps 2 and 3 are interchangeable.

 .. _meUsage: